rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/android.md

 ## Before you begin

-- Make sure you have created a Nexmo Application.
+- Make sure you have [created a Nexmo Application.](/setup/generate-test-credentials)

-- Make sure you have at least 2 users for that Nexmo Application [//TODO: add link]
+- Make sure you have at least [*2 users* for that Nexmo Application, with valid *JWTs*](/setup/generate-test-credentials)

 - Add Nexmo SDK to your project. [//TODO: add link?]